 Most expats choose to rent rather than buy property in Finland – it's the simple option, particularly for those staying short term.
 Employers usually assist and guide expats in finding a place to live, and if not, the services of an estate agent are helpful, especially as Helsinki’s rental housing market is quite competitive.

 Helsinki, being Finland’s capital city, is a hub of economic and social activity, which is attractive to foreigners looking to study or find work.
 This appeal has made the housing market increasingly competitive and therefore pricey, adding to the already high cost of living.

 Types of accommodation in Helsinki

 Accommodation in Helsinki's centre usually comes in the form of apartments.
-Freestanding houses are hard to find in the city, and those who want a larger family home with a garden will need look for it on the outskirts, and consequently have to tackle a long commute to work each day.
+Freestanding houses are hard to find in the city, and those who want a larger family home with a garden will need to look for it on the outskirts, and consequently tackle a long commute to work each day.

 Furnished vs unfurnished

 Expats should be able to find a range of furnished and unfurnished accommodation in the city.
 Furnished accommodation may be harder to find and is generally more costly, but usually contains everything a new arrival will need to feel comfortable.

 New arrivals often perceive renting in Finland to be quite different from their home country.
 Basic items such as light fittings, carpets and curtains aren’t necessarily included in all rental properties but amenities such as a fridge and washing machine might be.